joarwilk/flowgen/README.md

 ## The difficult parts

 ### Namespaces
 Namespaces have been a big headache.
-What it does right now is that it converts any namespace to a module
+What it does right now is that it splits any namespace out into prefixed global scope declarations instead.
+It works OK, but its not pretty and there's some drawbacks to it.
-and then imports any references to that module.
-What's currently not working in terms of namespaces is exporting all properties of the namespace as a default object, but that should be a fairly trivial change.

 ### External library imports
 Definitions in TS and flow are often quite different, and imported types from other libraries dont usually have